 The provided change counter must match the server's change counter unless force is true, in which case the doq will always be deleted.
 The idea is to prevent someone from deleted a doq if someone else made a change to it between refreshes.

-L -> HandleDeleteLinq
+LINQ_TYPE -> HandleDeleteLinq

 /?Type=Linq&Guid=3909034FA83AC-23...